- Pets and Animals

 Forms and other information

 General rates are essentially a tax on properties to cover the costs of providing services and infrastructure to a community.
 How Council's total rates revenue is divided across a community is guided by the distribution of that community's land valuations.
 Service charges are applied to properties that receive a specific service.

-Council offers two discount options for full payments received either early or by the due date.
-If you pay your rates within 30 days of their issue date (September 16, 2016) you will receive a 10 per cent discount.
-If you miss this timeframe, but pay your rates by the due date (60 days from their issue and October 17, 2016) you will receive a five per cent discount.
+Council offers two discount options for full payments of general rates and service charges received either early or by the due date.
+If you pay within 30 days of the issue date you will receive a 10 per cent discount.
+If you miss this timeframe but pay by the due date you will receive a five per cent discount.